-How to make vegan blueberry crumble recipe in the oven.
-This is a very easy vegan dessert recipe to make for Thanksgiving or any other day.
+How to make a vegan blueberry crumble recipe in the oven.
+This is an easy vegan dessert recipe for Thanksgiving or any other day.

 You won’t believe the number of experiments that went into making this recipe!

-Desserts don’t come easy to me and so, I have to experiment a gazillion times before I get it right.
+Desserts don’t come easily to me, and so, I have to experiment a gazillion times before I get it right.

 So, believe me when I say that this dessert is delicious because it comes to you after a LOT of failed experiments.